MattPinder/MastersProject/README.md

 http://albiorix.bioenv.gu.se:8081

-/nobackup/data5/Skeletonema_marinoi_microbiome_project
+* /nobackup/data5/Skeletonema_marinoi_microbiome_project
-Create 01_Assemblies
+* Create 01_Assemblies
-Add subdirectories for each sample, and a further subdirectory for each assembly run; once there is a README.md in each folder, can push to GitLab.
+* Add subdirectories for each sample, and a further subdirectory for each assembly run; once there is a README.md in each folder, can push to GitLab.

-For Monday:
+### For Monday

 Scrutinise results of #6; potential problems with data transfer...
 Run jobs 7 and 8